simov/markdown-viewer/README.md

 - Use the `Markdown/HTML` button to switch between raw markdown and rendered HTML
 - At any point click on the `Defaults` button to reset back the compiler options

+> Note that in order for the extension to fully function on the `raw.githubusercontent.com` origin you have to enable the [Disable CSP](#disable-content-security-policy) option.

 # More Compilers